Back to Index

 1. Hydro Company Application and Building Application Process

-Navigating the hydro company's application process is a critical and intricate part of our project timeline.
+Navigating the hydro company's application process is a critical and intricate part of your solar project timeline.
 This process begins with a capacity check to determine whether the existing grid infrastructure can support the proposed size of the system.
-This will happen in parallel with, or sometimes before the engineered system design stage.
+This will happen in parallel with, or sometimes before, the engineered system design stage.

 Upon a successful capacity check, the Connection Impact Assessment (CIA) follows.
 This is a thorough evaluation of how the proposed system will interact with the existing electrical grid.
 The CIA is essential as it identifies potential challenges and necessary upgrades to ensure seamless integration.
-Each electric company has its own set of forms and processes to be followed.
+Each LDC (hydro company) has its own set of forms and processes to be followed.
 These forms typically require detailed customer information and comprehensive electrical specifications.
-This multi departmental evaluation ensures that all technical and regulatory standards are met.
-The fee for the Connection Impact Assessment is often included in the solar companies scope of work.
+This multi-departmental evaluation ensures that all technical and regulatory standards are met.
+The fee for the Connection Impact Assessment is often included in the solar company's scope of work.

 As part of the process, a building permit must also be applied for with the relevant municipality, along with a structural stamped engineering report that certifies the roof structure is suitable for the system as designed.
 Building permits are often submitted in parallel with the CIA, unless the loading of the roof is of particular concern to the client.
-In these rare cases, it can be completed prior to the CIA in order to avoid expensive CIA fees if the roof structure cannot support the minimum panel load.
+In these rare cases, it can be completed prior to the CIA in order to avoid expensive CIA fees if the roof structure cannot support the weight of the solar system.

 1. Connection Cost Agreement and Distribution Connection Agreement

-Upon approval, the hydro company issues a Connection Cost Agreement (CCA).
-The CCA outlines the financial obligations associated with connecting the new system to the grid as well as the conditions for the system connection to the grid, and may specify additional monitoring requirements such as Supervisory Control And Data Acquisition (SCADA)- a system that allows hydro to receive performance data and control the system directly via radio transmission.
+Upon approval, the LDC issues a Connection Cost Agreement (CCA).
+The CCA outlines the financial obligations associated with connecting the new system to the grid as well as the conditions for the system connection to the grid, and may specify additional monitoring requirements such as Supervisory Control And Data Acquisition (SCADA) - a system that allows the LDC to receive performance data and control the system directly via radio transmission.

 The CCA is a pivotal component of the project, detailing the costs required to facilitate the connection.
-These costs can range from $2,000 to over $200,000, depending on the extent of necessary upgrades to the hydro infrastructure.
 The existing electrical grid may require enhancements to support the new system, and these upgrades represent a significant expense in the overall process.
-It is important to note that these costs are the responsibility of the client and are a major factor in the project's budgeting and planning.
-However, if these costs render a project financially infeasible, the system can typically be downsized so that there is still financial benefit to the owner while not requiring as much of a grid upgrade (e.g. downsizing the system so that an on-site transformer upgrade is needed vs an upgrade of the entire feeder station).
+These costs typically run in the range of $5K-$25K, but in extreme cases may be more.
+This depends on the extent of necessary upgrades to the hydro infrastructure.
+It is important to note that these costs typically won't be included in the solar company's quote and are a major factor in the project's budgeting and planning.
+However, if these costs render a project not financially viable, the system can typically be downsized so that there is still financial benefit to the business while not requiring as much of a grid upgrade (e.g. downsizing the system so that an on-site transformer upgrade is needed vs an upgrade of the entire feeder station).

 1. Equipment Procurement